bronson/geolocal/README.md

 ## Usage

+Geolocal creates routines that return true or false depending on whether a particular IP address is within an area.
+A config file describes the areas you're interested in.

-If you're using Rails, run `rails generate geolocal` to create the configuration file.
+If you're using Rails, run `rails generate geolocal` to create the config file.
 Otherwise, crib from [config/geolocal.rb](https://github.com/bronson/geolocal/tree/master/config/geolocal.rb).

-The configuration file describes the ranges you're interested in.
 Here's an example that creates three queries: `in_us?`, `in_spain?`, and `in_central_america?`: